-The composite bar is undergoing tiny stresses which is characterized by a Tsai-Hill value close to 0 (0.02) and far from 1.
+The composite bar is undergoing tiny stresses which is characterized by a Tsai-Hill value close to 0.
 This is shown at figure 5.3.
-However, as the inertial forces and the lift are almost in equilibrium, we can understand that the bar doesn't need to carry a lot of efforts as it was the case during the experimental test of the chapter 3.
-Therefore, the resulting stresses are small.
+However, as the inertial forces and the lift are almost in equilibrium, we can understand that the bar doesn't need to carry a lot of efforts.

-We also notice that the bottom of the fuselage and the support are characterized by a Tsai-Hill value really small too which wasn't the case in the bending test performed in the chapter 3.
-This
+We also notice that the bottom of the fuselage and the support are characterized by a Tsai-Hill value really small too which wasn't the case in the bending test performed in the chapter 2.
+This confirms the results found for the composite bar, the bar is not undergoing high stress and doesn't transmit it to the support.